run2bizdocs/docs-1/en/docs/citsmart-esp-8/platform-administration/questionnaires/ticket-template.md

 -   **Neuro**: when you select this option, the Neuro form link field and Neuro page are made available.
-You can also elect the **version** of the form by clicking the *Specific Version* button on the form.
+You can also elect the **version** of the form by clicking the "Specific Version" button on the form.
 The template rules of the Questionnaire type are valid for the Neuro type template.

 Related